flofriday/Bricks/README.md

 * N: New image with new random color scheme

-Creating new color schemes is pretty straigth forward, all of them are defined in styles.py.
+At the moment there are 5 color schemes, but creating new one is pretty easy.
+All schemes are defined in styles.py.